 Part II: Beyond The End of Seeking

 Beyond all Concepts

 There are many concepts and notions in spiritual life that have been held for so long and by so many that we do not even think to question them.
-Ideas and concepts like the 'Absolute' and the 'Source' and 'Oneness' and 'nothing exists but consciousness' are prime examples.
+Ideas and concepts like the 'Absolute' and 'Unity consciousness' are prime examples.
 They are ideas and concepts: useful ones which help to frame or structure reality for us but how do we really know what they are and if they are real?
 What exactly do we mean by the terms the 'Absolute' and 'Unity consciousness'?
 What assumptions are we making?
 If what these terms are pointing to are not our own direct experience, who are we believing and why?

 In spite of this there is much certainty and finality and absolutism espoused about these notions by almost every spiritual tradition and spiritual teacher.